parca-dev/docs/docs/symbolization.md

 # Symbolization

-Symbolization can be defined as converting the machine addresses, which have been encountered in stack traces in the ingested profiles, to the corresponding human-readable source code lines.
+Symbolization can be defined as converting the machine addresses, which have been encountered in stack traces, in the ingested profiles, to the corresponding human-readable source code lines.

 Parca does asynchronous symbolization.
 At the ingestion time, we traverse the profiles and store them in a particular store called the metadata store (check [Storing Profile Metadata](/docs/storage#storing-profile-metadata) for further information).
 In a predefined recurring interval (10 seconds by default), Parca goes through all the locations ingested and determines the symbolizable and haven't been symbolized yet, and then attempts to symbolize these locations using the designated [debug information store](/docs/storage#storing-debug-information).
 And then, these symbolized locations from the metadata store are used to render the graphs.